Learning and Assessment Standards

 Only Becker Helicopters syllabus approved assessments are to be conducted.

-The Head of Training Operations, Chief Pilot and Authorised Testing Officers (ATOs) and delegates have authority to develop, monitor and approve policies and procedures related to teaching, including assessment processes.
+The Head of Training Operations (HTO), Chief Pilot and Authorised Testing Officers (ATOs) and delegates have authority to develop, monitor and approve policies and procedures related to teaching, including assessment processes.

-However final transitions into practise are to be met with approval by the CFI and Chief Pilot or designate.
+However final transitions into practise are to be met with approval by the HTO and Chief Pilot or designate.

-All assessments, in particular trial and final assessments are to be conducted through the approved exam tool, for example, Blackboard, where possible.
+All assessments, in particular trial and final assessments are to be conducted through the approved exam tool, for example, Becker’s Online Learning, where possible.

 Paper-based exams are to be used only when the online exam tool is unavailable.

 Trial and Final assessments are to be supervised at all times.

 All staff are responsible for protecting the integrity of the assessments, and the assessment process.